In your study of the Friulian language, you have come to the fiftieth and final chapter of the book of Genesis. Tombis di Jacop means burial of Jacob.

 Take note of di là di (beyond, on the other side), found in verse 10, where di là dal Gjordan means on the other side of Jordan, beyond Jordan.
 Another example: di là dal flum (on the other side of the river, beyond the river).

-Also in verse 10, you read: a faserin un lament che no si ricuardavisi un compagn, which can be understood as meaning they made a lamentation the likes of which could not be remembered (in other words, the lamentation was so great that a similar one had never before been seen).
+Also in verse 10, you read: a faserin un lament che no si ricuardavisi un compagn (they made a lamentation the likes of which could not be remembered [that one was not remembering an identical one]); that is, the lamentation was so great that an identical one had never before been experienced.
 You have seen that si can be used to express what English does with the impersonal subject one; for example, si viodeve che can be understood as one saw that, one could see that.
 In verse 10, however, you have a reflexive verb: ricuardâsi.
 This means that there will be two si present: the one that denotes the impersonal use, and the other belonging to the reflexive verb.
 In the text, take note of how they are positioned: no si ricuardavisi.
 The final e of ricuardave changes to i when si is added.

 no si ricuardavisi